wp-plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+Feature Upgrade.
+Added full compatibility with the Enhanced Media Library plugin plus 2 security Tweaks and full compatibility with WordPress 4.2.2 and WooCommerce 2.3.9

 = 1.3.5 =
 Maintenance Update.
 1 Bug fix for full compatibility with PHP caching plugins with 2 Image Alt and Caption text tweaks and full compatibility with WordPress version 4.2.1